-He does not have any family relationship with any Directors and/or substantial shareholders of the Company, nor does he have any conflict of interest or potential conflict of interest, including interest in any competing business with the Company and its subsidiaries.
+He does not have any family relationship with any Directors and/or substantial shareholders of the Company, nor does he have any conflict of interest with the Company.
 He does not hold any directorships in public companies and listed entities.